malcolmmorton77/rocket-league/README.md

 |   Tex     |   2       |   2       |

 A simple check that this occurred is that a player has more goals than shots on goal.
 We can safely eliminate any players as being involved in this trade-off by comparing their goals and shots.
 If they are equal, it's realistic to say that every shot on goal was their goal.
-If they have extra shots on goal, we will have to account for that and account for some ambiguity clause.
+If they have extra shots on goal, we will have to account for some ambiguity clause.